AdamWojcicki1991/MyInstagram-Backend/README.md

 ## Code scaffolding

-To correctly run project you must go to application.properties files in main and in test folders and implement commented lines of code by passing apis keys and valid email addresses with passwords.
+To correctly run project you must go to application.properties files in main and in test folders and implement lines using environment variables by passing apis keys, valid email and database credentials.
 After this you can run application and tests !

 ## Build